 In the 1970s, McColl Construction, a general contracting construction company, was founded by Gerald McCollam and William Tribble.
 A sister company, Tribco, was established at the same time as a subsidiary of McColl, with a focus on the concrete component and millwork erection.
-Some of the initial projects included 701 Lee St., Des Plaines IL, two retirement apartment buildings (Silvis and Ridgewood Towers) in the Quad Cities, the Three Illinois Center building, 205 and 215 North Michigan Avenue in Chicago, as well as The Durham Apartments in Edina, MN and The Bennington Apartments in Arlington, VA.
+Some of the initial projects included 701 Lee St. in Des Plaines, Illinois, two retirement apartment buildings (Silvis and Ridgewood Towers) in the Quad Cities, the Three Illinois Center building, 205 and 215 North Michigan Avenue in Chicago, as well as The Durham Apartments in Edina, Minnesota, and The Bennington Apartments in Arlington, Virgina.

-In the early 1980s, McColl Construction Co. along with Tribco built several residential projects including 8th and State, River City, four townhouse projects on the Near North Side as well as 111 S Marquette Apartments in Minneapolis MN.
+In the early 1980s, McColl Construction Co. along with Tribco built several residential projects including 8th and State, River City, four townhouse projects on the Near North Side as well as 111 S Marquette Apartments in Minneapolis.

 In 1995, Tribco underwent a restructuring of company leadership and services.
 “Tribco Construction Company” became “Tribco Construction Services,” and named its first female company president, Susan McCollam Yant.
 At the same time, Tribco landed the Chicago Board of Trade Annex project and a number of smaller jobs.